mattslight/abookforlife/abookforlife.md

 We must remember that the opposite can also be true, it may be that we are physically strong, we may be good at sport, especially perhaps martial arts.
 But this physical strength we posses can be a weakness, if we do not channel it in the right way or learn to harness it correctly, it has the capacity to do a lot of damage.
 Have a good memory can be a huge benefit to many, helping us remember ideas and picking things up quickly.
 But this same advantage can be a burden, forcing us to remember our past pains, sorrows and sufferings.
 With great power comes great responsibility.

 ### Greed & Self-Seeking

+> Greed is a selfish desire for something in excess.
+>
+> What is greed?
+> How can we combat it?
+> What is a self-seeking mindset?
+How does it come about?
+How can we combat it?
+>
+> Greed in relationship to lack of humility and grace, lack of care for others.
+> Greedy leads to jealously & envy

 ## 7. Personal Conduct
 > word count 3076